semgrep/semgrep-docs/docs/getting-started.md

 ## Logging into Semgrep Cloud Platform

-Logging into SCP from your CLI enables you to:
+Logging into Semgrep Cloud Platform (SCP) from your Semgrep OSS Engine command-line interface enables you to:

 * Send findings from your local scans to SCP for findings triage.
 * Quickly configure local scans to run either rules from your Rule board or a different set of rules and rulesets.